bbauska/TUMx-DWAPNx/README.md

 It also need the links and it is the same deal here.
 And then, finally, we have to start the simulation.
 This is enough to tell d3 to create a forced directed layout for us using the nodes and links provided and start a simulation.
 And we go back to our site.
-This one\'s actually currently empty, because I still need to start our web server.
-This one\'s the demo of the finished version.
-We\'re going to look at our current state.
-Again, localhost 3000 the visualization is going to run it and, as you can see, it\'s the old state from before.
+This one&apos;s actually currently empty, because I still need to start our web server.
+This one&apos;s the demo of the finished version.
+We&apos;re going to look at our current state.
+Again, localhost 3000 the visualization is going to run it and, as you can see, it&apos;s the old state from before.

 Now, in the background, d3 is already calculating node positions and the graph in itself.
-However, we haven\'t actually told d3 yet how to display it.
-So, the next step we need to do is we need to start adding SVG elements to the page and if you remember in our visualization view, there\'s this empty element with the ID root.
+However, we haven&apos;t actually told d3 yet how to display it.
+So, the next step we need to do is we need to start adding SVG elements to the page and if you remember in our visualization view, there&apos;s this empty element with the ID root.
 And if you take a look at our browser and using the developer tools, we can look at the website.

-There\'s this root element, it\'s currently empty.
+There&apos;s this root element, it&apos;s currently empty.
 It just has the attribute root.
-So, we can identify it and other than that there\'s nothing in there.
-So, we\'re now going to start using d3 to manipulate the DOM by adding elements depending on that data.
+So, we can identify it and other than that there&apos;s nothing in there.
+So, we&apos;re now going to start using d3 to manipulate the DOM by adding elements depending on that data.

-So, because it\'s going to be an SVG element, we\'re going to call the variable SVG.
-I\'m going to use d3 select and this will allow us to select a DOM element; in this case, the root element, and because it has the ID root, it has the prefix of a hash tag (a pound symbol) and then we want to add a new element, which is an SVG element for our visualization.
-We\'re going to append an element of type SVG.
+So, because it&apos;s going to be an SVG element, we&apos;re going to call the variable SVG.
+I&apos;m going to use d3 select and this will allow us to select a DOM element; in this case, the root element, and because it has the ID root, it has the prefix of a hash tag (a pound symbol) and then we want to add a new element, which is an SVG element for our visualization.
+We&apos;re going to append an element of type SVG.
 It has several attributes.
-It has a width and again you can just use a variable and another attribute that\'s the height.
+It has a width and again you can just use a variable and another attribute that&apos;s the height.
 If we now take a look at our site, reload the site (press the button).
 We have now added a new SVG element of our defined width and height.

 Now, the next thing you need to do is to add a number of elements that represent a graph depending on our data and, in this case, we need a number of links and nodes.
-We want to define what a link should look like and for that, if you can remember our lecture, we\'re going to use the d3 way of adding data, which is by selecting all elements with the class link attached to them (which will be none at the beginning) and we\'re going to compare that to our data.
+We want to define what a link should look like and for that, if you can remember our lecture, we&apos;re going to use the d3 way of adding data, which is by selecting all elements with the class link attached to them (which will be none at the beginning) and we&apos;re going to compare that to our data.
 Our data, which are stored in the links variable and this we will now do a comparison between the elements found up here and the elements found in here and that will be like a Venn diagram.

-Comparing these two sets and then we have three subsets that we can access and we want to access anything that\'s in here that doesn\'t have a representation in the links already in the page and for that we use the enter function.
-And for each one of those elements we want to append a new element to our graph and it\'s going to be an element of type line and that will already append a line.
+Comparing these two sets and then we have three subsets that we can access and we want to access anything that&apos;s in here that doesn&apos;t have a representation in the links already in the page and for that we use the enter function.
+And for each one of those elements we want to append a new element to our graph and it&apos;s going to be an element of type line and that will already append a line.
 Now, we already gave you a visualization.css file that has two simple classes; one for the style of the link and one for the style of the node and it just has the color for